 Terms and conditions of contracts negotiated with related parties are subject to review and approval by the Company's Audit Committee.
+During the year under review, no new contracts were entered into with related parties.

 As at reporting date, the direct interests of the Directors in the shares of the Company were as follows: